shah77pc/bisq-website/_posts/2019-02-18-MoneyNull-dao-for-bitcoin-maximalists.md

 **Is MoneyNull launching a token because it needs money?**

-No. The BSQ token does not raise capital.
+No. The BSQ-RIAL token does not raise capital.
 Its purpose is to route trading fees from traders to contributors without any financial accounts.

 MoneyNull has bootstrapped itself to facilitate 22,000+ total trades in the ~3 years since April 2016.
 It makes real revenue right now.